Imagine…. in Gilmanton, New Hampshire…..

 Facing the challenged of the Covid pandemic, the Board placed the protection of the health and safety of our volunteers, vendors, and the whole community at the core of our operations — the purpose of GOI, after all, is to serve the community.
 Within a couple of weeks Gilmanton’s Own created an online platform for customers to pre-order and pre-pay, then pick up their purchases curbside and contactless twice a week.
 Eventually, as it appeared that the pandemic was relatively under control in NH we opened the Market first one day a week, then twice for in-person shopping, but observing all recommended Covid protections: hand sanitizing stations, masks required, no more than 3 customers in the Market at a time, volunteers sanitized their hands when they handled money or objects customers handled.
 We all missed having more contact, but health and safety are crucial.
 In the end the Market was very successful.

-The owners sold the Brick House in late 2020.
-The Antique Store and Market will be gone, and the building will become a private residence.
-Gilmanton’s Own plans to live on, searching for a new facility.
+The owners sold the Brick House in late 2020, so Gilmanton’s Own went searching for a new home.

 Gilmanton is clearly ready for this.